Best Garmin Handheld GPS Units iMore 2021

 Best for Extreme Adventures: Garmin inReach Mini

 Not your average handheld GPS, the inReach Mini is also a small, rugged, lightweight satellite communicator.
-With a satellite subscription, this unit allows two-way text messaging using the Iridium network that has a global reach, even when there's no ordinary cellphone signal.
-You can also use this device to trigger an interactive SOS, to send your exact location to rescue teams or let someone track your progress remotely.
+With a satellite subscription, this unit allows two-way text messaging using the Iridium network with a global reach, even when there's no ordinary cellphone signal.
+You can also use this device to trigger an interactive SOS to send your exact location to rescue teams or let someone track your progress remotely.

 Crucially for anyone adventuring remotely, this GPS device can also provide you with detailed weather data.
 Using the inReach weather forecast service, you can get climate info for your current location, a specific waypoint, or by manually entering GPS coordinates for a location.
 It also has a built-in three-axis compass.

 Finally, the inReach Mini works with the Garmin Earthmate companion app.
-You can sync with compatible mobile devices for access to maps, aerial imagery, and U.S. National Oceanic and Atmospheric Administration charts.
+You can sync with compatible mobile devices to access maps, aerial imagery, and U.S. National Oceanic and Atmospheric Administration charts.
 You can also use inReach features on the synced device.